 It is too early in the process to say which land might be affected.
 Depending on which option goes forward, some land may be required.
 The exact amount of land needed depends on the route chosen.
 In all options, we would seek to avoid excessive land take and to mitigate

 The scheme forms part of a wider strategy to create better and greener transport networks, connecting people – from communities all around- to employment, study, services, and leisure in and around Cambridge.
-Specifically, it links into the Western Orbital scheme, which aims to connect people travelling to the west to onward journeys to the south of Cambridge, including the Cambridge Biomedical Campus.
+Specifically, it links into the West of Cambridge package which aims to connect people travelling to the west to onward journeys to the south of Cambridge, including the Cambridge Biomedical Campus.

 The project also links with the City Centre Access project, which aims to improve travel within the city.